 Across the rural lands, farming areas have their share of places left behind.
 Family farms that heirs don’t want or it’s been too difficult to keep financial heads above water.
 Sometimes I feel there’s not much sadder or alone than an empty farmhouse with a falling down barn beside it, with everything grown up around them.

 So, what’s left behind are abandoned buildings and other remnants of the past that can be explored.
 It’s always in decay and some of it near collapse.
-Of course, there are always questions and to who, why, and when while looking over leftover pieces of what once was.
+Of course, there are always questions as to the who, why, and when of it all while looking over leftover pieces of what once was.
 Generally, much of it stays a mystery despite some good clues that can be found at the sites.

-There are more questions than answers that spring up.
-Beyond that mystery, abandoned situations can offer a look at a deeper local history and perhaps a way of life that doesn’t often come up.
-It is simply passing away unnoticed, but it can be revealing to show some of that history isn’t disconnected, it brought us to now.
+In exploring these places, often there are more questions than answers that spring up.
+Beyond some mystery, abandoned situations can offer a look at a deeper local history and perhaps a way of life that doesn’t often come up.
+It is simply passing away unnoticed, but it can be revealing to show some of the histories that aren’t really disconnected from us.
+They are what brought us to now.

-All these pictures are available on high gloss metal, stretched canvas, or matted paper prints with free shipping.
+All these pictures are available on super high gloss, as stretched canvas, or matted paper prints with free shipping to the USA. ~Andy